 The Tales of Hoffmann (Hoffmanns Erzählungen), 1916, Germany.
 Directed by Richard Oswald.
 Written by Fritz Friedmann-Frederich, Richard Oswald.
 Based on works by E.T.A.
 Hoffmann and the opera of Jacques Offenbach.
 Starring: Erich Kaiser-Titz, Werner Krauss, Friedrich Kühne, Lupu Pick, Kurt Wolowsky, Alice Hechy, Thea Sandten, Andreas van Horn.
 Produced by Lothar Stark.

-The most famous Hoffmann-related work, however, is not even written by Hoffmann, but by German-born French composer Jacques Offenbach, and that is the opera The Tales of Hoffman, with a libretto by Jules Barbier.
+The most famous Hoffmann-related work, however, is not even written by Hoffmann, but by German-born French composer Jacques Offenbach, and that is the opera The Tales of Hoffman, with a libretto by Jules Barbier, which had its premiere in 1881.
 The opera is based on three of Hoffmann’s stories, primarily The Sandman, but also The Cremona Violin and The Lost Reflection, three stories about love lost in a supernatural or mysterious way, tied together by a protagonist called Hoffmann.
-And it is this opera that stands as the base for the German silent film The Tales of Hoffmann from 1913, directed by Richard Oswald.
+And it is this opera that stands as the base for the German silent film The Tales of Hoffmann from 1916, directed by Richard Oswald.

 The film is divided into a prologue and three acts, with a title card presenting the actors in each act.
 The prologue doesn’t exist in the opera, but is instead a very condensed and partly fictionalised account of Hoffmann’s early life, intertwined with a short introduction of the film’s three main villains: Count Dapertutto, the eye-glass maker Coppelius, a Mr. Spalanzani and Dr. Mirakel.
 The prologues sees a young Hoffman (Kurt Wolowski) living with his aunt and uncle, but getting kicked out for drawing caricatures of the soldier Dapertutto (Werner Krauss).
 He then stumbles across Spalanzani (Lupu Pick) and Coppelius (Friedrich Kühne) trying to create gold by alchemy, and overhears them saying they still need some children’s eyes for the concoction.
 Hoffmann protests, and is chased out in the street, where he collapses from fatigue.
 The dancer Angela (Relly Ridon) walks by, and with the help of a friend she carries Hoffmann home to her father, Councillor Crespel (Ernst Ludwig).
 Dr. Mirakel (Andreas van Horn) is brought in to cure him, but also tries to make a pass at Angela.
 When Mirakel is denied, he sneaks in to Angela’s room and starts playing the fiddle: Angela has a strange illness, which makes her exhausted if she dances, and when Mirakel plays, she can’t refuse dancing.
 In his jealousy, Mirakel plays until Angela falls down dead on the floor.